 A LPA form will require a certificate issuer to certify the form to ensure that the donor understands the purpose of the LPA and consequences of the LPA, as well as making sure that there is no fraud or undue pressure used to induce the donor to make the LPA.
 The certificate issuer can either be a practising lawyer, a psychiatrist, or an accredited medical practitioner.
 The Donor can revoke the LPA any time as long as he has the mental capacity to do so.

-At Foxwood, we try to make everything easy and convenient and have enabled users to fill up the LPA Form 1 online.
+At Foxwood, we try to make everything easy and convenient for our users to fill up the LPA Form 1 online.

 1) Fill in the online form on our website in relation to making a LPA and we will draft based on the information provided by you.

-2) Once the LPA has been drafted, we will schedule an appointment with you to meet up with lawyers to go through the form and certify it.
+2) After the LPA has been drafted, we will schedule an appointment with you to meet up with lawyers to go through the form and certify it.

 3) Once the form has been certified, we will file it with the Office of the Public Guardian.

-In just 3 steps, your LPA is completed, giving you a piece of mind in the event of an unforeseen circumstance.
+In just 3 steps, your LPA is completed, giving you peace of mind in the event of an unforeseen circumstance.